hrithikM86/hrithikM86.github.io/README.md

 <div id="amex-content" class="section-content">
     <ul>
-        <li>Developed a variable rationalization framework to enhance model stability with minimal performance impact, utilizing an in-house Vendor Evaluation Tool along with SHAP, mRMR, and ALE techniques.</li>
+        <li>Designed a two-step variable rationalization framework by applying K-Means clustering to group variables by functional similarity and leveraging SHAP, PDP, and ALE to assign importance scores.</li>
-        <li>Proposed strategies to mitigate overfitting and performance decay in previous generation models.</li>
-        <li>Utilized GBM algorithms for default prediction and Bayesian optimization for hyperparameter tuning.</li>
+        <li>Utilized Bayesian optimization for hyperparameter tuning to address overfitting observed in previous-generation models.</li>
-        <li>Achieved a 50%+ (179/345) reduction in model variables using the variable rationalization framework.</li>
         <li>Developed a novel metric using basis points (bps) drop per variable in Gini and capture rate to assess model stability.</li>
-        <li>Utilized variables suggested by the rationalization tool to develop models, achieving a 30% improvement in monthly capture rate stability for commercial risk models managing over $100 billion in exposures.</li>
+        <li>Achieved a 50% reduction in model variables, driving a 30% improvement in model stability for commercial risk models managing $100B in exposures.</li>
+        <li>Received a Pre-Placement Offer (PPO) for this work.</li>
     </ul>
 </div>